Feng shui consultant in Paris

 The fire element – spiritual and artistic Paris

 With many churches and beautiful places, the spiritual life of Paris is alive.
 The fire element in feng shui is associated with art and spiritual development.
-Unfortunately, on 15 April 2019, Notre-Dame caught fire, destroying the roof and spire but left the structure intact.
-Notre-Dame de Paris is considered the spiritual heart of Paris and France.
+Unfortunately, on 15 April 2019, Notre-Dame caught fire, destroying the roof and spire but leaving the structure intact.
+Notre Dame de Paris is considered the spiritual heart of Paris and France.

-The art in Paris and France has been an integral part of life and French artists contributed to art in many different, innovated and revolutionary ways.
-For example, impressionists in France (Monet, Degas, Renoir) were quite controversial at the time, when they started their unique way of paintings based on the idea of how changes of light affect your changing perception of physical reality or simply put it that visual experience is a product of light.
-They were rejected to exhibit their art by the previous generation of realists, who had a monopoly on who could exhibit at the art salons.
+Art in Paris and France has been an integral part of life and French artists contributed to art in many different, innovative and revolutionary ways.
+For example, impressionists in France (Monet, Degas, Renoir) were quite controversial at the time when they started their unique way of paintings based on the idea of how changes of light affect your changing perception of physical reality or simply put it that visual experience is a product of light.
+They were rejected from exhibiting their art by the previous generation of realists, who had a monopoly on who could exhibit at the art salons.
 So what did impressionists do?
 They organised their own salon exhibition called the Salon des Refusés.
-So as a new art moment the impressionist set themselves not to be in opposition to previous art and rather than write their artistic manifesto in opposition to realist art, they formed their own path and followed it.
+So as a new art moment, the impressionist set themselves not to be in opposition to previous art and rather than write their artistic manifesto in opposition to realist art, they formed their own path and followed it.

 Visual art and graffiti